carlmontanari/ssh2net/README.md

 Substitute "iosxe" for the platform type you want to start.

-The containers don't take too long to fire up, maybe a few minutes (running on my old macmini with Ubuntu, so not exactly a powerhouse!).
+Most of the containers don't take too long to fire up, maybe a few minutes (running on my old macmini with Ubuntu, so not exactly a powerhouse!).
+That said, the IOS-XR device takes about 15 minutes to go to "healthy" status.
 Once booted up you can connect to their console or via SSH:

 | Device        | Local IP      |
 | --------------|---------------|